Discover the ins and outs of building a new school website.

 If you’re looking to enlist a professional photographer to take some fresh images of your school as part of your website redesign, it’s helpful to create a photography brief.
 A well-defined brief will guarantee the photographer captures all the key images you’ll need for your website while understanding the messages you’re trying to communicate through the photos.

 Consistency is key in all aspects of your website redesign, but especially when it comes to your website content.
 From your school’s brand voice to the use of active voice and contractions, you need to ensure that your copy remains consistent throughout.
-Finally, if you want your website visitors to take a particular action, you need to prompt them by writing clear and direct call to actions (CTAs).
+Finally, if you want your website visitors to take a particular action, you need to prompt them by writing clear and direct calls to action (CTAs).

 Ready, set, build!